Hot news on the phase structure of the SMEFT: Conclusions

 \section{Conclusions}

-We have completed the dimensional reduction of the electroweak sector of the dimension-six SMEFT to full $\mathcal{O}(g^4)$ accuracy, demonstrating how the relevant two-loop sum-integrals can easily factorize into products of one-loop sum-integrals.
-Using existing lattice data, we have shown that the SMEFT can exhibit a first-order phase transition even without large modifications to the Higgs potential at zero temperature.
+We have fully determined the dimensional reduction of the dimension-six SMEFT to $\mathcal{O}(g^4)$ accuracy, demonstrating how the relevant two-loop sum-integrals can factorize into products of one-loop sum-integrals.
+Using existing lattice data, our analysis exhaustively characterizes the electroweak thermal history in the regime where new physics is decoupled.
+In particular, we have shown that the SMEFT can exhibit a FOPT even without large modifications to the Higgs potential at zero temperature.
 Both one-loop and two-loop (for the square mass terms) matching corrections have been indispensable to arrive at this conclusion.

-This finding significantly expands the class of weakly-coupled, mass-gapped extensions of the Standard Model that support a first-order phase transition, and motivates the search for collider signatures beyond the conventional targets of new light scalars or enhanced Higgs pair production~\cite{No:2013wsa,Huang:2017jws,Ramsey-Musolf:2019lsf,Li:2019tfd,Basler:2019nas,Biermann:2024oyy}.
+This finding opens new avenues in model-building~\footnote{For instance, a possible UV completion that generates $c_{t\phi}$ consists of heavy vector-like quarks with quantum numbers $(\textbf{3}, \textbf{2})_{1/3}$ that couple only to the third family quarks through a mixed Yukawa term.
+(Scalar operators would come from loops enhanced by sizable Yukawas among the Higgs and the new fermions, or by heavy scalars.).
+See e.g. Ref. \cite{Huang:2017jws}.}, motivating the search for collider signatures beyond the conventional targets of new light scalars or enhanced Higgs pair production~\cite{No:2013wsa,Huang:2017jws,Ramsey-Musolf:2019lsf,Li:2019tfd,Basler:2019nas,Biermann:2024oyy}.
+On a different front, our results provide the strongest evidence that, if $c_\phi$ is constrained to be very small, the observation of a strong EWPT (e.g. through the detection of the corresponding gravitational-wave background) would necessarily imply the failing of the SMEFT, and so hint to light new physics.